Robust Wideband Channel Estimation for mmWave Massive MIMO Systems With Beam Squint: Robust Wideband Channel Estimation

 \subsection{CGGN Model}

-We briefly introduce the generalized Gaussian distribution.
-Consider a complex random variable $Z$ being generalized Gaussian distributed with $\Re{Z}$ and $\Im{Z}$ being linearly uncorrelated in addition, the probability density function (PDF) of $Z$ can be expressed as
+We briefly introduce the generalized Gaussian distribution for the development of the proposed algorithm.
+Consider a complex generalized Gaussian random variable $Z$ with $\Re\{Z\}$ and $\Im\{Z\}$ being linearly uncorrelated, the probability density function (PDF) of $Z$ can be expressed as